Peel Housing and Homelessness Plan

 - Prevent homelessness in Peel.

-We conducted an extensive needs assessment to understand the challenges Peel residents face in obtaining affordable housing.
+We completed a needs assessment to understand the challenges Peel residents face in obtaining affordable housing.

-We identified that 2,000 new units of affordable housing are needed annually to address current and future needs of low-income and middle-income households each year to address population growth needs to 2018.
+We identified that we need 2,000 new units of affordable housing for low-income and middle-income households each year to address population growth needs to 2018.

-Achieving our outcomes will require policy and funding support from the provincial and federal governments.
+Meeting our goals will require policy and funding support from both the government of Ontario and Canada.
 The participation of landlords, non-profit housing providers, private sector developers, residents and community organizations will also be critical.

 Our five strategies describe how we will work with all our partners to achieve our outcomes: